Thundelly/CS161/README.md

 ---

-I made this navigation bar implementation for those who that are frustrated with navigating the website.
+I made this navigation bar implementation for those that are frustrated with navigating the website.

 Hope this can help you easily find notes and homework.